Acidham/search-alfred-workflows/README.md

 # Search-Alfred-Workflows

-Search-Alfred-Workflows searches in Title, Keywords, Description of a workflow and shows avaialble keywords for direct execution.
+Search-Alfred-Workflows searches in Title, Keywords, Description of a workflow and shows avaialable keywords for direct execution.
 It also allows to execute addtional actions on a workflow such as open in terminal or copy worfklow path to the clipboard.

 **Search with the shortcut do find the corresponding Workflow:**